Macroscopic Wave Propagation for 2D Lattice with Random Masses: Residual Bound and Discussion

 \subsection{Other Masses}

 The method we have employed is robust enough to consider other ways of realizing the masses.
 For example, we may consider periodic masses by which we mean there exists a positive integer $k$ s.t. $m(j_1,j_2)=m(j_1+k,j_2+k)$.
+Then $\chi$ is periodic and bounded, so the analysis of the terms appearing in the residual becomes simpler.
+For instance, we no longer need the term with the cutoff.
+In this case, one of the largest terms in $\ep$ is the one given in Lemma \ref{Third Term}.
+A quick count shows that an $\ep$ is lost from converting the $\ell^2$ norm to an $H$ norm, but an $\ep$ is picked up on account of the finite difference.
+Thus the term is $O(\ep)$, which produces roughly the same size residual in $\ep$ as we obtained for the i.i.d. masses.
+The only difference is that for the i.i.d. case, the residual is slightly larger due to the logarithms and the use of the cutoff.

 We also may consider masses which are all identical.
 In such a case, the only term which appears in the residual is the one bounded in Lemma \ref{1st term}.
 This improves the accuracy of approximate solution substantially as the residual would be $O(\ep^2)$.

 Another generalization we can make is that masses need not be identically distributed, so long as they all fall into some interval $[a,b] \in \R^+$ and have the same expected value.
 Since our methods did not use any other features of the masses being identically distributed, e.g. equal variances or probabilities, our result extends to this case without modification.